What is an EVM Wallet? EVM Compatible Wallets Explained

 EVM-compatible chains in 2026

-One properly-configured EVM wallet holds assets across all of these.
-You don't need eleven different wallets.
+One properly-configured multichain evm wallet holds assets across all of these.
+You don't need eleven different wallets — see the full chain list on the EVM compatible wallet feature page.

 Chains that aren't EVM-compatible